michaeloverton/nytimes-mood/README.md

 # Headline Sonifier
 Grab headlines from major news sources (questionable, in the case of Breitbart) and then send the headlines into IBM's Tone Analyzer.
 Convert the tones into chord progressions.
+Listen to mostly sad music.

 ## Installation